Updated: Jun 14

 Attend a sex club.
 Attending a sex club can allow an individual or couples to explore their sexual identity and sexual wellness in a comfortable place of acceptance.

 Sex clubs and parties offer a person a non-judgmental place for like-minded individuals to enjoy their pursuit of sexual wellness.
 Sex clubs are often a great place to try something new, like being restrained in a bed restraint with multiple lovers caressing your body.

 How about being placed in a sex swing and being spun around for multiple partners to take turns on your restrained and suspended body.

 There are also plenty of ways to continue to evolve and study your own sexual wellness.
 Including taking classes and workshops geared to one’s sexual identity and sexual wellness.
-There are a variety of speakers on this topic, and a simple Google search will provide you with an excellent list catered to your specific needs.
+You may want to learn more about BDSM, bondage, sex toys and orgasms.
+There are a variety of speakers on these topics, and a simple Google search will provide you with an excellent list catered to your specific needs.